When the spreadsheet becomes the problem

 Combine frameworks sequentially rather than in parallel.
 Use the weighted matrix to narrow from five options to two, run a pre-mortem on each finalist, then apply the 10-10-10 rule to the survivor.

 Gerd Gigerenzer’s research suggests that if rigorous analysis can’t separate the options, they may be genuinely close in value [5].
 When two options survive rigorous evaluation, the biggest risk isn’t choosing wrong – it’s delaying so long that both options expire.
+If framework conflict is a recurring pattern rather than a one-off, it often signals analysis paralysis at work, not a problem with the frameworks themselves.

 Making frameworks work with ADHD or unpredictable schedules